cg-tuwien/Math2Model/parametric-renderer-core/README.md

 ## Benchmarking

 We have multiple forms of benchmarking.
-The simplest one is pressing `P` at runtime, which will save a profile of the current frame.
+The simplest one is pressing `P` at runtime in the desktop environment, which will save a profile of the current frame.

 The proper one uses the `criterion` library.
 To compare two commits, check out the first one, then run